NonPoint Source Banner

 Regional Grazing Efforts

 In 2013, the U.S. Environmental Protection Agency (USEPA) announced a new collaborative framework for implementing the CWA Section 303(d) program called the Long-Term Vision for Assessment, Restoration, and Protection under the Clean Water Act Section 303(d) Program (The Vision).
 The Vision describes a watershed-wide plan focused on improving water quality and provides a flexible framework with which to attain water quality restoration and protection.
-In 2015, the Water Board identified Bishop Creek and the West Fork Carson River as the two “Vision Watersheds” to be addressed.
-Both surface waters are impacted by discharges of bacteria associated with grazing operations occurring within each watershed area.
+In 2015, the Water Board identified Bishop Creek and the West Fork Carson River as the two "Vision Watersheds" to be addressed.
+Both surface waters are impacted by discharges associated with grazing operations occurring within each watershed.

 Resources